-On the 1st April a dramatic shake up of the Housing Benefit system starts.
-It will see almost every household currently in receipt of Local Housing Allowance (LHA) have their benefits cut.
+A dramatic shake up of the Housing Benefit system began on 1st April, 2013, with almost every household in receipt of Local Housing Allowance (LHA) having their benefits cut.

 Here's what you need to know: